Messerschmitt Me 262: Postwar history

 After the end of the war, the Me 262 and other advanced German technologies were quickly swept up by the Soviets, British and Americans, as part of the USAAF's Operation Lusty.
 Many Me 262s were found in readily repairable condition and were confiscated.
 The Soviets, British and Americans wished to evaluate the technology, particularly the engines.

 During testing, the Me 262 was found to be faster than the British Gloster Meteor jet fighter, and had better visibility to the sides and rear (mostly due to the canopy frames and the discoloration caused by the plastics used in the Meteor's construction), and was a superior gun platform to the Meteor F.1 which had a tendency to snake at high speed and exhibited "weak" aileron response.
 The Me 262 had a shorter range than the Meteor and had less reliable engines.

-Captain Eric Brown,an RAF test pilot who had flew 487 types of planes during his service, flew a captured ME 262 (as well as other German WW2 Jets) after the end of the war.
-He referred to the ME 262 as "the most formidable aircraft of WW2."
-He noted that it had a number of innovatory features, but in terms of performance, was a quantum jump ahead of other planes at the time.
+Captain Eric Brown, a British test pilot who flew 487 types of aircraft during his service, flew a captured Me 262 (as well as other German Second World War jets) after the end of the war.
+He referred to the Me 262 as "the most formidable aircraft of WW2."
+He noted that it had a number of innovatory features, but in terms of performance, was a quantum jump ahead of other aircraft at the time.
 In particular he noted its swept back wings, its axial flow jet engine, and the four powerful 30mm cannons.
 He stated that it was significantly faster than the fastest Spitfire (at the time) and with that speed "you could conduct combat totally on your own terms.
 If you didn't want to engage, you could go off and leave everyone standing."